josephthomashines/personal-blog/src/posts/moving-to-static.md

 will allow me to write more.
 Since things are much simpler, I do not have to worry about external factors nearly as much as before.
 The final site is just HTML and CSS, with room for some of my own JavaScript if necessary.
-Going forward, I want to setup some additional features like estimated reading time and hot-reloading for development.
-I am not committing to anything just yet, but I am interested in the idea of writing here on a consistent basis.

 If you read all the way here, stop using React for simple websites and enjoy the holidays.